Knyllahsyhn/ChiaTempAutodel/README.md

-Obviously, this file only worka on Linux.
+Obviously, this file only works on Linux.

 Please forgive any mistakes/non-compliances in the script, I'm still a noob when it comes to bash scripting :)
 Feel free to use, modify and extend.